Home > Coffee Drinks > Americano vs Flat White: What’s the difference?

 The Difference Between Americano and Flat White Coffee

-The difference between an Americano and a flat white is that the flat white has steamed milk added to espresso, whereas an Americano is hot water added to espresso.
+The key difference between an Americano and a flat white is that the flat white has steamed milk added to espresso, whereas an Americano is hot water added to espresso.
+This single difference changes the taste, texture, calorie count, and caffeine content of each drink.

 Taste